Last updated:

 The following information may help you find records of interest to you:

-Note: We recommend viewing our Historic maps collection on our Map Warper Tool laid over a contemporary map.
-To find a map in Map Warper:
+Note: We recommend viewing these plans on our Map Warper Tool laid over a contemporary map.
+To find a plan in Map Warper:

-• Enter the contemporary or Parish place name in the search field and click 'Search'.
+• Enter the contemporary place name or the name of the land parish in the search field and click 'search'.

 How do I search?